Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

    :header-rows: 1

 The following code demonstrates how to initialize the ``SPM_RotorSpeedLimitProblem`` class.
-The values used by the ``mat_dict`` are representative of typical values used by this analyzer assuming 1045 carbon steel for the shaft, M19 29-gauge laminated steel for the rotor core, N40 neodymium magnets, and carbon fiber for the sleeve.
+The values used by the ``mat_dict`` are representative of typical values used by this analyzer.
+This assumes 1045 carbon steel for the rotor shaft, M19 29-gauge laminated steel for the rotor core, N40 neodymium magnets, and carbon fiber for the sleeve.

 .. code-block:: python